Welcome to my webpage!

-As part of my research, I design new measurements to advance understanding of microeconomic behavior, especially individual and household decision-making with uncertain consequences or limited information.
-The leading example of measurement that I have been carrying out is survey elicitation of probabilistic subjective expectations, which are equally important inputs in real-world behavior and microeconometric models of intertemporal choice and choice under uncertainty.
+As part of my research, I design new measurements to advance modelling and inference about real-life microeconomic behavior, especially individual and multi-agent decisions with uncertain consequences, limited information, or limited choice sets.
+The leading example of such measurements is survey elicitation of probabilistic subjective expectations.

-A part of my research investigates how individuals think about uncertainty in important real-life domains and how they communicate perceived uncertainty in economic surveys of expectations.
+A part of my research investigates how individuals think about real-life uncertainties---especially with regards to the evolution of and relationship among choice-relevant variables---and how individuals communicate perceived uncertainty and perceived relationships in economic surveys of expectations.
 It also studies certain measurement properties of survey expectations and how these affect inference.

 Since graduate school, I have developed an increasing number of survey instruments, some independently and others within teams of collaborators and coauthors.
-Some of these surveys are embedded in large-scale longitudinal studies or online panels and, thus, have contributed to the creation of publicly available data that economists and other social scientists can use to advance knowledge.
+Some of these surveys are embedded in large-scale longitudinal studies such as the U.S. Health and Retirement Study, or online panels such as the American Life Panel.
+And, thus, they have contributed to the creation of publicly available data that economists and other social scientists can use to advance knowledge.